verdan/flaskoidc/README.md

 ```

 ## Known Issues:
-- Need to make sure it still works with the clients_secrets.json file or via env variables for each endpoint.
+- Need to make sure it still works with the clients_secrets.json file or via env variables for each endpoint of a custom OIDC provider.
 - `refresh_token` is not yet working.
 I am still trying to figure out how to do this using Authlib.
 - You may enter problems when installing cryptography, check its [official document](https://cryptography.io/en/latest/installation/)